chandra-lindy/chandra-lindy.com/src/content/posts/git-workflow-solo.md

 Now we're ready to begin working on the feature, crossing off the list of tasks one by one.

-_Tip: Only make changes related to the current branch.
-RESIST THE URGE!
-Check Bonus section below for ways to achieve this._
+_Tip: Only make changes related to the current branch. **Resist the urge!** Check Bonus section below for ways to achieve this._

 Once a list item is complete, commit the changes.